-Never tow manual transmission AWD vehicles with the front wheels raised off the ground while the rear wheels are on the ground.
-This will cause the vehicle to spin away due to the operation or deterioration of the viscous coupling.
+Never tow AWD vehicles (both AT and MT) with the front wheels raised off the ground while the rear wheels are on the ground, or with the rear wheels raised off the ground while the front wheels are on the ground.
+This will cause the vehicle to spin away due to the operation or deterioration of the center differential.